appserver-io/appserver/_docs_1_1/basic-usage.md

 $ sudo appserver-dev-mode
 ```

-> The log file `var/log/appserver-errors.log` should now contain something like: Setup for mode 'dev' done successfully.
+The log file `var/log/appserver-errors.log` should now contain something like: Setup for mode 'dev' done successfully.

+> On Windows OS we doesn't find a solutions to switch between users, so thre are no scripts available to to this.

 ## Runner